mm6/InternetOfThingsCourse/Review.md

 + BLE and the LightBlue phone application
 + BLE to a Node-RED gateway
-+ Collection and visualization of light values with a time series database on the cloud
++ Visualization of light values on a browser